theonethread/falkor-auth-server/man/passwd.md

 # DESCRIPTION

 The **falkor-auth-passwd** project is a standalone npm command-line application written in JavaScript to be used with the **falkor-auth-server**.
-It generates hashes out of passwords to be stored in the database.
+It generates hashes out of passwords based on the user's secret to be stored in the database.

 # OPTIONS